RotorHazard/RotorHazard/doc/User Guide.md

 #### Race Format
 Race formats define how a race is conducted.
 Choose an active race format.
 Settings that you adjust here will be saved to the currently active format.

+Hitting the "+" button will duplicate the current race format, and the "x" button will remove the current race format.
+(Once a race format is removed there is not a direct way to recover it, but if you go to "Settings | Database", select "Races and Race Formats" in the drop-down and then hit "Clear Data" it will restore the race formats to the original set.
+Note that any customized race formats will be deleted.)

 The race clock can count up or down as selected by _Race Clock Mode_.
 Use "No Time Limit" for a "First to X laps" style with a timer that counts upward from zero.
 Use "Fixed Time" for a timer which counts down to zero after the race starts. _Timer Duration_ is used in "Fixed Time" mode to determine race length.